 Start from: Seattle (2-3 hours by car)

 What’s there: Glacier-draped mountains, mossy rain forests, and rocky Pacific beaches

 Why now: In May, Log Cabin Resort replaced dilapidated, 1930s-era accommodations with new two-bedroom cabins on Lake Crescent (which also features a new dock for launching kayaks and paddleboards).
 The menu at Lake Crescent Lodge now features razor clams, locally smoked salmon, and other Northwest specialties.
 And renovations at the Sol Duc Hot Springs Resort updated the lobby and restaurant with gleaming new wood and granite.

-Why now: English floral prints mingle with California mission furniture at the Majestic Yosemite Hotel, where the remodeled guest rooms feature custom-forged sconces and copper-topped tables.
+Why now: English floral prints mingle with California mission furniture at the Ahwahnee Hotel, where the remodeled guest rooms feature custom-forged sconces and copper-topped tables.
 Get your Starbucks fix at the new Base Camp Eatery, which includes an espresso bar as well as a diner serving local brews (try the Half Dome California Wheat).

 What’s there: Red-rock cliffs and scenic Lake Powell—which is popular with everyone from houseboaters to kayakers and water-skiers.

 Article continues below advertisement